Canner/WrenAI/README.md

 Visit [WrenAI documentation](https://docs.getwren.ai) to view the full documentation.

+## 📶 Telemetry

+WrenAI collects anonymous usage statistics for application components.
+We receive an event each time these components are initialized or used, allowing us to identify which features are most relevant and valued by our community.
+These statistics help us improve our features and serve as a reference for deciding on our roadmap.

+Read more about telemetry or how you can opt out in [WrenAI doc](https://docs.getwren.ai/overview/telemetry).

 ## ⭐️ Community

 - Welcome to our [Discord server](https://discord.gg/5DvshJqG8Z) to give us feedback!